rodu/music-exporter/README.md

 # iTunes Music Exporter

-The music exporter is a Python program to faclilitate the physical reaorganization of a music collection using a descriptive folders / file names structure.
+The music exporter is a Python program to faclilitate the physical organization of a music collection using a descriptive folders / file names structure.
 The scope is to allow an easy browse of the music library on players such as car stereos, advanced CD players and so on.
 These players rely on the folders/files